rust-lang/cargo/src/doc/src/reference/registries.md

 has a separate line in the file.
 The files are organized in a tier of
 directories:

-- Packages with 1 letter names are placed in a directory named `1`.
+- Packages with 1 character names are placed in a directory named `1`.
-- Packages with 2 letter names are placed in a directory named `2`.
+- Packages with 2 character names are placed in a directory named `2`.
-- Packages with 3 letter names are placed in the directory `3/{first-letter}` where `{first-letter}` is the first letter of the package name.
+- Packages with 3 character names are placed in the directory `3/{first-character}` where `{first-character}` is the first character of the package name.
-- All other packages are stored in directories named `{first-two}/{second-two}` where the top directory is the first two letters of the package name, and the next subdirectory is the third and fourth letters of the package name.
+- All other packages are stored in directories named `{first-two}/{second-two}` where the top directory is the first two characters of the package name, and the next subdirectory is the third and fourth characters of the package name.
 For example, `cargo` would be stored in a file named `ca/rg/cargo`.

-> Note: Although the index filenames are in lowercase, the fields in
+> Note: Although the index filenames are in lowercase, the fields that contain
-> `Cargo.toml` manifests and the index JSON data are case-sensitive and may
+> package names in `Cargo.toml` and the index JSON data are case-sensitive and
-> contain upper and lower case characters.
+> may contain upper and lower case characters.

+Registries may want to consider enforcing limitations on package names added to their index.
+Cargo itself allows names with any [alphanumeric], `-`, or `_` character.
+For example, [crates.io] imposes relatively strict limitations, such as requiring it to be a valid Rust identifier, only allowing ASCII characters, under a specific length, and rejects reserved names such as Windows special filenames like "nul".

 Each line in a package file contains a JSON object that describes a published version of the package.
 The following is a pretty-printed example with comments